BlueBrain/BluePyParallel/README.md

 This is because everything before `init_parallel_factory` will be run in parallel, as mpi is not initialized yet.

-.. note:: We recommand to use `dask_dataframe` instead of `dask`, as it is in practice more stable for large computations.
+.. note:: We recommend to use `dask_dataframe` instead of `dask`, as it is in practice more stable for large computations.

 ## Funding & Acknowledgment